Junior Stocks and Shares ISA

 Our Junior Stocks and Shares ISA - or JISA - is a tax-efficient way to invest in your child's future.

 What is a Junior Stocks and Shares ISA?

 JISAs can be opened only by the child's parent or guardian, but anyone can pay into it after that.
-The money in the JISA belongs to the child, who can access the account when they are 16 - but not the money.
+The money in the JISA belongs to the child, but they cannot access the funds until they turn 18.